 \subsection{RQ1: Baseline and Session Analysis}

-We prompt the LLM models with our DNA prompt and generate usefulness labels for each of the clicked documents.
-Both datasets already contain the usefulness labels annotated by users that we use as our base ground truth.
+We prompt the LLM models with our prompt and generate usefulness labels for each of the clicked documents.
+Both datasets already contain the usefulness labels annotated by humans that we use as our ground truth.
 To address our {\bfseries RQ1}, we evaluate how well the LLM-generated usefulness performs with respect to our ground truth.
-As the usefulness labels are ordinal, starting from 0 (low) to 3 (high), we conduct Spearman’s rank correlation (\(\rho\)) to measure the strength and direction of association between two ranked variables.
+As the usefulness labels are ordinal, starting from 0 (low) to 3 (high), we conduct Spearman’s rank correlation (\(\rho\)) to measure association between ranked variables.
 The detailed analysis in Table~\ref{tab:model_performance} shows a moderate positive correlation between human and LLM-generated usefulness labels.
-Considering {\bfseries Baseline} analysis, for THUIR-KDD'19 dataset, Llama 3.3 70B-Instruct has the highest correlation (\(\rho\) = 0.38), followed by GPT-3.5turbo (\(\rho\) = 0.37).
-The weakest correlation is observed in Llama 3.2 3B-Instruct (\(\rho\) = 0.19), which is likely due to its relatively small parameter size shown in Figure~\ref{fig:correlation}.
-For the QRef dataset, the overall trend is similar, with Llama 3.3 70B-Instruct performing moderately well (\(\rho\) = 0.33).
+The best performing models in both datasets are denoted with \textbf{+} for baseline and \textbf{*} for session.
+Considering {\bfseries Baseline} analysis, for THUIR-KDD'19 dataset for overall, Llama 3.3 70B-Instruct has the highest correlation (\(\rho\) = 0.38), followed by GPT-3.5turbo (\(\rho\) = 0.37).
+The weakest correlation is observed in Llama 3.2 3B-Instruct (\(\rho\) = 0.19), which is likely due to its relatively small parameter size (also shown in Figure~\ref{fig:correlation}).
+For the QRef dataset, the overall trend is similar with Llama 3.3 70B-Instruct performing moderately well (\(\rho\) = 0.33).
 Task-level and query-level findings for THUIR-KDD’19 align closely with overall trends, reinforcing consistency in our findings across all LLM models.
-In QRef’s baseline dataset, both GPT-4omini (\(\rho\) = 0.44) and Llama 3.3 70B-Instruct (\(\rho\) = 0.44) perform moderately well.
-For {\bfseries Session} analysis, performance gradually improves from baseline, indicating that LLMs benefit from session-context search data.
+In QRef’s baseline dataset for query level, both GPT-4omini (\(\rho\) = 0.44) and Llama 3.3 70B-Instruct (\(\rho\) = 0.44) perform the best.
+For {\bfseries Session} analysis, performance gradually improves compared to baseline, indicating that LLMs benefit from session-context search data.